vasveena/amazon-emr-ttt-workshop/docs/day1/mwaa/exercise.md

 ![mwaa - 13](images/mwaa-13.png)

 Now, let's check the S3 location you provided as parameter "OUTPUT_LOCATION" in your variables.json.
 This is where your job output is going to be stored.
 Run the below command on EC2 JumpHost Session Manager session.
-Replace youraccountID with your AWS event engine account ID.

 ```
+accountID=$(aws sts get-caller-identity --query "Account" --output text)
-aws s3 ls s3://mrworkshop-156321623241-dayone/mwaa/
+aws s3 ls s3://mrworkshop-$accountID-dayone/mwaa/

 ```

-Alternatively, you can go to the S3 Web Console and check this location in the console as well.
+Alternatively, you can go to the [S3 Web Console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) (Right click -> Open Link in New Tab) and check this location from the console as well.

 ![mwaa - 15](images/mwaa-15.png)